20 of the Most Popular Jamaican Dishes

 I am Jamaican, a proud daughter of my island.
 My man calls me an Empress.
 This is a respected name for women among our people, especially the Rastafarian culture.
 I am not Rasta, yet, but I love the Rasta life.
-This hub is not about the Rasta culture but the food culture of the Jamaican people.
+This article is not about the Rasta culture but the food culture of the Jamaican people.
 We are a diverse nation.
 Our motto is "Out of many; one people".
-Our motto simply means that our ancestry is from many people, nations and background but we are one culture, as we have become our own people who have fought our own battles, we are free.
-Yes we would like to believe that our ultimate home is Africa but to deny our other ancestry would be hypocrisy.
+Our motto simply means that our ancestry is from many people, nations and backgrounds.
+However, we are one culture as we have become our own people who have fought our own battles for our freedom.
+Yes, we would like to believe that our ultimate home is Africa but to deny our other ancestry would be hypocrisy.

 2. Jerk pork is second and uses similar seasonings as the jerk chicken.
 Not as popular as the chicken because it’s more expensive, the most known place in Jamaica to find jerk pork is in Boston, Portland.
 Because of the popularity of the jerk pork found in Boston, people from all over the island will name their dish “Boston Jerk Pork” which would increase sales, as it is believed that the best tasting pork originated in that part of the island.

-3. Red peas (kidney beans) soup made with salt beef and or pig tails.
-Pigtail in Jamaica is cured with salt and has to be soaked overnight or pre-boil for a few minutes to get some salt out before cooking.
+3. Red peas (kidney beans) soup is made with salt beef and/or pig tails.
+Pigtail in Jamaica is cured with salt and has to be soaked overnight or pre-boiled for a few minutes to get some salt out before cooking.
 The dish is made with the peas, taro, yellow yam, dumplings and scallion, pimento, thyme and pepper.
 You have a choice to use coconut milk or not, depending on your taste.

-4. Steamed fish (at this point there is no particular order because all the dishes are loved the same).
-In Jamaica is actually stewed fish.
-It is mostly done on the beach especially Healthshire and some other very popular beaches around the island.
+4. Steamed fish.
+In Jamaica, this is actually stewed fish.
+It is mostly done on the beach, especially Healthshire and some other very popular beaches around the island.
 Scallion, pimento, pepper, thyme, bammy and sometimes carrots and potatoes are done with this dish.
 Every cook has their own steam fish style so everywhere you go you get a different flavor….mm mm.

 5. Fried fish and fried bammies.
 In case you are wondering, bammies are made from cassava.
 Cassava has been in Jamaica for a very long time and was the main staple of the Arawak Indians.
 The root is grated or milled, squeezed dry and them made into flat (1/2 to ¾ in thick cakes).
 Bammy is a tasty food and is very popular with fried, steamed or roasted fish.